Atharva-More/Finance_Analysis/README.md

 10. **Visualization and Reporting:** Create clear visualizations and reports summarizing key findings for stakeholders.

-This analysis provides insights crucial for strategic decision-making, risk management, and financial planning.
+This analysis provides insights crucial for strategic decision-making, risk management, and financial planning and featue engineer